 Fig. 3 (color online).
-Phase diagrams obtained with the $\mu$ -dependent effective potential from [44] used in this work in comparison with the logarithmic PL potential in Ref.
-[19].
+Phase diagrams obtained with the μ -dependent effective potential from [44] used in this work in comparison with the logarithmic PL potential in [19].
 Dashed lines represent crossover transitions, the symbols (dots or squares) indicate the critical endpoints location, and solid lines are first-order phase transitions

-Fig. 4 (color online).
-Comparison of phase diagrams determined with two different values of the deconfinement critical temperature $T_0$ : the pure gauge value ( $T_0 = 270$ MeV) and the two flavor value ( $T_0 = 208$ MeV).
-See Refs.
-[45-47] for details.
-Dashed lines represent crossover transitions, the symbols (dots or squares) indicate the critical endpoints location, and solid lines are first-order phase transitions nonlocal PNJL [46], Polyakov loop-DSE models [47] and entanglement PNJL (EPNJL) model [48, 49].
-This election produces lower $T_c$ values for the chiral transition (see Fig.4 as an example), obtaining at zero chemical potential closer values to the lattice QCD more accepted result [3] for the critical temperature $T_c(0) = 170$ MeV.
+Another point we have to discuss here is the election of the critical temperature T_0 for deconfinement transition.
+In the present work we set T_0 for deconfinement by using the value corresponding to two flavors, i.e., $T_0 = 208$ MeV, as has been suggested in [45] and used in subsequent approaches, including the nonlocal PNJL [46], Polyakov loop-DSE models [47] and entanglement PNJL (EPNJL) model [48, 49].
+This election produces lower T_c values for the chiral transition (see Fig. 4 as an example), obtaining at zero chemical potential closer values to the lattice QCD more accepted result [3] for the critical temperature $T_c(0) = 170$ MeV.
 It is remarkable that within the local model the obtained critical temperatures are noticeably higher than in the case of nonlocal models, as is shown in Fig. 4.